 In order to be successful in anything you need systems and tools.
 These systems and tools make up the framework of how you can set and accomplish your goals.

-Most of the tools and resources found here will be completely free (I’m a budget kind of guy as I hope you could tell).
+Most of the tools and resources found here are completely free.
 For those that aren’t some may contain affiliate links.
 If you use them, I’ll get a small commission with no extra cost to you.
 I recommend these resources because I have personally used them and find value in them.
 Do not feel that what I think works is the end all be all.
 I suggest to you all to find tools that work for you the best because that is what matters most.

 Notion is one of the most versatile, powerful, and all-encompassing apps I’ve ever had the privilege to use.
 This product is a note-taking app, calendar, routine, task, and project management app built all into one.
 There are endless possibilities when it comes to Notion and this is my #1 recommendation for a tool to improve your productivity.
 I manage my life with this app.